 Canada Revenue Agency (CRA) offers clear guidelines concerning allowable expenses for entrepreneurs who choose to operate a business from home.

-Think about the items you consume in your home office.
-As with any business, expenses incurred in the pursuit of income are tax-deductible at full value.
+Think about the items you use in your home office.
+As with any business, your expenses are tax-deductible.
+Do your costs include:

 And, don’t forget about automobile-related expenses.
 CRA is very clear on these particular deductions.